JesperKarlsson500/MS2-Lilypad-Game/README.md

 ### Testing plan

 My testing plan is to play the game and make sure it works on desktop.
-Any problems that comes up I will
+Any problems that comes up I will.

 ### Implementation

 #### When using code validator I found:

+JSHint found a lot of cases were I had forgotten semicolon after a return statement.
+Also three unused variables and one missing.

 ## Results
 <hr>